 Your journey of self-discovery will require a significant investment of time and energy, and money, as well as openness and willingness to go deep and be vulnerable to express your findings.
 I promise you it will be worth it.

 In fact, Mark Twain said ‘The two most important days in your life are the day you are born and the day you find out why.’

 Find Your Purpose

-- In a blank sheet of paper or a word processor page, write the heading: “What is my true purpose in life?”
+- On a blank sheet of paper or a word processor page, write the heading: “What is my true purpose in life?”

 - Write any answer that pops into your head.

-- Keep writing answers until you write something makes you cry.
-This answer is a piece to your purpose.
+- Keep writing answers until you write something that makes you cry.
+This answer is a piece of your purpose.

 Here’s a hint: your purpose will always have to do with your contribution to the world.
 When you align your work with your purpose, monetization becomes easier because you will be focused on your true identity, on your God-given gifts, and on that which the world needs from you: you’ll be operating from your WHY.